Two-pot retirement system

 Click here for additional insights on the changes to the retirement system.

-You will, however, be able to opt in to the two-pot system if you prefer.
+However, you can opt in to the two-pot system if you prefer.
 If you decide to opt in:

 When you retire from your provident or provident preservation fund, you will be able to access up to 100% of your benefit in cash.
 These withdrawals are taxed according to the retirement fund lump sum tax table.